gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 } while (mask != 0);
 ```

-The clean stretch between two specials moves with one [`memcpy`](https://en.cppreference.com/w/c/string/byte/memcpy).
+One [`memcpy`](https://en.cppreference.com/w/c/string/byte/memcpy) moves each clean gap.
+The loop rewrites the special
-Only the specials themselves get rewritten.
-A block with no specials skips the loop and copies all sixteen bytes at
+bytes.
+A clean block bypasses the loop and copies all sixteen bytes.

+The widget groups input into SWAR or SIMD blocks and shows the resulting mask.
+It also tracks the output size that the
+counting pass will need:

+{{< simd-scan text=`Tom & Jerry <3 "html" don't` >}}

+## Two passes beat one

+A one-pass writer appears to do half the scanning.
+It pays elsewhere.
+A buffer that grows during the write must check
+its capacity for each append and copy prior output whenever it doubles.

+The relevant comparison is total memory work rather than pass count.
+Two linear reads can cost less than one read mixed
+with capacity branches and reallocations.
+It also copies output already written.
+The measurement pass touches input
+through the block classifier and writes a counter.
+It purchases an exact allocation for the pass that writes data.

+turbohtml scans twice.
+The first pass adds the growth from each replacement (`&amp;` adds four characters over `&`,
+`&lt;` adds three) and computes the final length.
+The second pass allocates that length once and writes each output byte
 once.

-Try it on your own text below.
-The bytes group into blocks; each block reports whether it is clean (one `memcpy`) or
-dirty (copy the gaps, rewrite the specials), and the running total is the exact output size the counting pass computes.
-Flip the block size between the 8-byte SWAR word and the 16-byte SIMD register to see how much each step clears:

-{{< simd-scan text=`Tom & Jerry <3 "html" don't` >}}

-## Two passes: measure, then write

-There is a structural decision underneath all of this.
-To build the output string, turbohtml runs the input twice.

-The first pass counts.
-It scans the input with the same block trick and adds up how much each special grows the output
-(`&amp;` adds four characters over `&`, `&lt;` adds three, and so on), without writing anything.
-At the end it knows the
-exact final length.
-Then it allocates the output string once, at exactly the right size, and the second pass fills it.

-Two scans of the input sounds wasteful next to one.
-It usually is not.
-The alternative, writing into a buffer that grows
-as you go, copies the data you already wrote every time the buffer doubles, and the growth path adds a bounds check to
-every append.
-Counting first means the second pass writes each output byte exactly once into a buffer it never has to
-resize.
-The counting pass is cheap because it is the block scan we already built, with no writes to slow it down.
+The block scan keeps the measurement pass cheap because it performs no writes.

-The counting is branchless too, which matters because a branch the predictor cannot guess costs more than the work it
-guards.
-Rather than test each byte and add to a running total, turbohtml turns the comparison straight into a number.
-Each special's compare gives a lane of `0xFF` on a match; AND that with the special's growth amount and the matched
-lanes hold the growth while the rest hold zero.
-Summing all sixteen lanes with one instruction gives the block's total
-growth, no per-byte branch in sight:
+The counting path converts comparisons into numbers rather than branching on each byte.
+A comparison produces `0xFF` in
+each matching lane.
+ANDing that result with the replacement growth leaves the growth in matching lanes and zero in the
+rest.
+One instruction sums the sixteen lanes:

+Branch prediction explains this conversion.
+A branch attached to rare specials can be cheap on clean text and expensive
+where entity density changes.
+The vector comparison already contains the answer as lane bits.
+Turning those bits into
+growth values gives the total without asking the predictor to guess sixteen outcomes.

 ```c
 // each match becomes 0xFF; AND with the growth turns it into 4, 3, or 5